fieldtrip/website/getting_started/ctf.md

 ## Reading MEG data

 To analyze your CTF MEG data in FieldTrip, you would usually start by calling high-level functions such as **[ft_definetrial](/reference/ft_definetrial)** or **[ft_preprocessing](/reference/ft_preprocessing)** (see the [tutorial documentation](/tutorial)).
 These functions read the raw MEG data by calling low-level functions such as **[ft_read_header](/reference/fileio/ft_read_header)** and **[ft_read_data](/reference/fileio/ft_read_data)**.
 The header and data are in different files, and the data itself can be split over multiple 2GB files.
 You specify the combination of files as a dataset, i.e. with the directory

     cfg.dataset = 'Subject01.ds';

 FieldTrip automatically figures out what the actual header and datafiles are.

 To get started with reading your CTF MEG data into FieldTrip, it might be a good check to call the low-level reading functions directly.
-As an example for the code below, we will use the tutorial dataset, which can be downloaded from [ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip).
+As an example for the code below, we will use the [Subject01.zip](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip) tutorial dataset.

 ### Read header

 The **[ft_read_header](/reference/fileio/ft_read_header)** function reads header information and represents it in a common data-independent format.
 It takes the dataset filename as input.
 Alternatively, you can directly specify the header file.

 To read the header from the tutorial dataset, use